jprokay/homepage/site/posts/006-shifting-left.md

 ---
 title: Shifting Left
 date: 2025-06-02
-tags: hackernews, AI, artificial intelligence, software design, Aider, ChatGPT, Claude, Anthrophic
+tags: hackernews, AI, artificial intelligence, software design
 description: AI is shifting the task of engineering towards one of judgement and evaluation.
 What skills will the engineer of the future need to be successful?
 ---